top of page

 Have nothing to do with irreverent, silly myths.
 Rather train yourself for godliness; for while bodily training is of some value, godliness is of value in every way, as it holds promise for the present life and also for the life to come.

 Yet discipline without a clear direction leads to drudgery.
 A goal is essential for effective training.
 We have something to head toward.
 Aim is the key to spiritual advancement.
 Someone rightly said, “If you aim at nothing, you will probably attain it.”
-Without an objective or a goal, you will likely become frustrated and eventually forsake our pursuit.
+Without an objective or a goal, you will likely become frustrated and eventually forsake your pursuit.
 You might start strong but in evidently stall alone the way and ultimately stop.

 Our text sets forth a clear objective for the Christian.
 It sets forth the direction for the disciple of Jesus.
 Godliness is our goal.
 Christlikeness is to be our life’s quest.
 Our aim should be to be like Jesus.
 We should seek to have the attitude that He had and act as he did.
 We are to have the mind and mannerisms of Christ.